ConceptaNjolima/MyTNTResources/Week 1/[ENG1.3] Intro to creating new app and React.md

 # Intro to creating a new app and React

 This lesson covers React.
-It introduces how to create a new React App project with TypeScript.
+It introduces how to create a new React App project that supports TypeScript.
 It describes generating the project with the React integrated tool chain, the pieces of the project, making changes, and running the project.

 *Open questions in lesson*
 * *Need app architecture diagram*
-* *React sample code snippet, react sample app description*

 ## Learning objectives